Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Preliminaries

+Since we deal with explicitly specified demand distributions $\ds$, all decision trees we consider will have size polynomial in $m$ (support size of $\ds$) and $n$ (number of vertices).

-The input to {\em adaptive TSP} is a metric $(V,d)$ with root $r\in V$ and a demand distribution $\ds$ over subsets of vertices.
-The crucial aspect in this model is that information on whether or not there is demand at a vertex $v$ is obtained only when that vertex $v$ is visited.
+\paragraph{Adaptive Traveling Salesman} This problem consists of a metric $(V,d)$ with root $r\in V$ and a demand distribution $\ds$ over subsets of vertices.
+The information on whether or not there is demand at a vertex $v$ is obtained only when that vertex $v$ is visited.
 The objective is to find an adaptive strategy that minimizes the expected time to visit all vertices of the realized scenario drawn from $\ds$.

 We assume that the distribution $\ds$ is specified {\em explicitly} with a support-size of $m$.
-The more general setting would be to consider black-box access to distribution $\ds$: however, as shown in~\cite{Vish-thesis}, \stsp under general black-box distributions admits no $o(n)$ approximation if the algorithm is restricted to polynomially many samples.
-This is the reason we consider an explicit demands model for $\ds$.
-Moreover, \stsp under explicit demands still contains interesting special cases such as \dtp.
-One could also consider \stsp under independent demand distributions; note that in this case there is a trivial solution: visit all vertices having non-zero probability along an approximately minimum TSP tour.
-In terms of Definition~\ref{def:dt}, we have:
+This allows us to model demand distributions that are arbitrarily correlated across vertices.
+We note however that the running time and performance of our algorithm will depend on the support size.
+The most general setting would be to consider black-box access to the distribution $\ds$: however, as shown in~\cite{Vish-thesis}, in this setting there is no $o(n)$-approximation algorithm for \stsp that uses a polynomial number of samples from the distribution.
+One could also consider \stsp under independent demand distributions.
+In this case there is a trivial constant-factor approximation algorithm, that visits all vertices having non-zero probability along an approximately minimum TSP tour; note that any feasible solution must visit all vertices with non-zero probability as otherwise (due to the independence assumption) there would be a positive probability of not satisfying a demand.